acryptos/docs-thegreatwave/artists.md

+**Be Like Water**

-**There is no one-size-fits-all approach for how artists want to manage their career.**
+There is no one-size-fits-all approach for how artists want to manage their career.

 Being in a collective offers flexibility and autonomy, as opposed to being tied down by exclusive deals bloated with opportunity cost.